henryblacksmith24/HB-MAME-24/README.md

 ## Options for correct viewing
 This theme is designed for a 5:4 aspect ratio.

+If you want to invert the position of the gamelist, rename theme_left.xml to theme.xml

 Adjust the following options within EmulationStation:
 - UI SETTINGS > CAROUSEL TRANSITIONS: NONE
 - UI SETTINGS > TRANSITION STYLE: INSTANT